Submissions for the 2025Coniston Prize will be open between June 1 and August 1, 2025. The Judge will be announced before submissions open.

 Process

 Each year, the editors first read all Coniston Prize submissions without viewing any personal information (name, cover letter, or bio).
-From these submissions, the editors select up to 10 finalists.
+From these submissions, the editors select the finalists.
 The finalists’ manuscripts, free of any identifying information, are then sent to the contest judge, who selects a winner.

 Please click below to submit.
 We look forward to reading your poems!